-One of my personal career highlights was my appointment as foundation Principal and CEO of Trinity College in Gawler from 1984 until 2002.
+One of my career highlights was my appointment as the foundation Principal and CEO of Trinity College Gawler from 1984 until 2002.

-I am married to Rosslyn and we have resided in Unley for the past 18 years.
-We have four married children, each of whom have three children; nine of my twelve grandchildren live in Unley.
+I am married to Rosslyn and we have lived in Unley for the past 20 years.
+We have four married children with three children each; nine of whom live in Unley.